NegarMJazi/NegarMJazi.github.io/_pages/about.md

 permalink: /

 # EDIT: Your subtitle — institution name and/or department
-subtitle: PhD Candidate in Finance · <a href="https://www.wharton.upenn.edu">Wharton School, University of Pennsylvania</a>
+subtitle: PhD Candidate in Economics · <a href="https://www.wharton.upenn.edu">London School of Economics</a>

 profile:
   align: right